-The dynamic nature of the internet demands that you keep updating your website regularly.
+The dynamic nature of the Internet demands that you keep updating your website regularly.

 When an existing or potential customer arrives on the website, he or she is expecting the content they are viewing is the most up-to-date information about your business.
 Thus, the need to perform frequent updates to your website.

 Google and Bing love it when you keep your website fresh with relevant content, and they reward your efforts with higher rankings in search results.